jpmc3630/gifter/README.md

 GIFs are a popular digital present for birthdays, etc, and customising extends that love a little further ;D

 # Mobile responsive
 GIFfing on the bus or during other time-plenty situations is a must.
-The SPA is fully mobile responsive.
+The SPA is mobile responsive.

 # Dependencies
 GIFter relies on GIFlib, GIFshot, JScolor and Download.js javascript libraries.